Malnutrition in a Nursing Home

 When you admit your loved one to a nursing home, the expectation is that the medical professionals at that facility will attend to the physical needs of your loved one, which, at the most basic level, requires proper hydration and nutrition.
 Unfortunately, however, both the physical condition of an elderly patient, as well as the quality of his/her environment and care, can lead to malnutrition that, in the worse cases, can be deadly.

-The distinguished, highly skilled nursing home abuse lawyers at the Law Firm of Bertoldo, Baker, Carter & Smith have more than 30 years of experience in handling cases involving nursing home abuse, neglect & assault.
+The distinguished, highly skilled nursing home abuse lawyers at the Law Firm of Bertoldo, Baker, Carter, Smith & Cullen have more than 30 years of experience in handling cases involving nursing home abuse, neglect & assault.
 We recognize that these cases can be extremely emotional and we strive to provide the most compassionate and committed representation.

 Causes of Malnutrition